Church History

 On December 3, 1945, Fairmont Presbyterian Church was incorporated in Van Buren Township, now the City of Kettering, with 42 members.
 Rev. Roland “Rit” Anderson was the founding pastor and Marguerite Bowden was the first organist.
 The young church first met in the dance hall at Dayton’s Community Golf Course, then in members’ homes, briefly in the (now demolished) Dorothy Lane Fire House and the Dorothy Lane School.

-Fairmont Presbyterian Church has been innovative in worship, spiritual nurture, reaching out to the local community with hands-on ministries, youth ministry, the Fairmont Preschool (the longest continuously running preschool in Kettering), and reaching out to the world through global mission support.
+Fairmont Church has been innovative in worship, spiritual nurture, reaching out to the local community with hands-on ministries, youth ministry, and reaching out to the world through global mission support.
 In all that Fairmont does, the goal is to share the good news of Christ’s love, salvation, and grace.
 Fairmont’s legacy of being Christ’s church in the heart of Kettering and throughout the world has nurtured countless people in the past and will continue to do so in the future.
 To God be the glory for 71 years and counting!